SSRR/SSRR2013/src/documents/pages/Submissions.html.md

 #Paper Submission

 Papers have to be submitted via Microsoft's Academic Conference Management Service.
-The submission page is [https://cmt.research.microsoft.com/SSRR2012/](https://cmt.research.microsoft.com/SSRR2012/)
+The submission page is [XXX](XXX)

 No-show paper will not be included in IEEE Xplores.